 AFFF (Aqueous Film-Forming Foam) can be toxic under certain circumstances.
+Exposure to AFFF foam can lead to cancer, as the foam contains harmful chemical compounds that have raised concerns about their potential toxicity.
 AFFF is a firefighting foam widely used to suppress fires involving flammable liquids, such as petroleum-based products.
-While it is effective in extinguishing fires, AFFF contains certain chemical compounds that have raised concerns about their potential toxicity.
+While it is effective in extinguishing fires, its ingredients may pose serious health risks.
+If you’ve been exposed and have health concerns, a personal injury attorney can help you understand your legal options.

 Am I at Risk for Exposure to AFFF Foam?